Stochastic compressible Navier-Stokes equations under location uncertainty and their approximations for ocean modelling: Calculation rules

+where the last equality holds because $\phi(T)=0$ by assumption.
+From this, we identify the pointwise expression for the work contribution:

-The second term $\dd W_{\sigma,\sigma}$ is not well defined, even in weak form. {Informally, it} should balance with kinetic energy of $\sdBt$, which is not well defined (possibly infinite), and which has not been considered in the definition of total energy.
-Discarding this term is similar and consistent with the derivation of the momentum in \cite{memin2014}, where the acceleration associated with $\sdBt$ being highly irregular is assumed to be in balance with some forces components \EM{of the same nature (\ie of the order of the (weak) acceleration of white noise).} As a consequence in our model, there is no work of the random forces associated with the Brownian motion displacement of the control surface.
+The second term $\dd W_{\sigma,\sigma}$ is not well defined, even in weak form.
+Informally, it should balance with the kinetic energy associated with the displacement $\sdBt$, which operates at the same scale.
+This highly irregular term that is also not well defined (possibly infinite), has not been considered in the definition of total energy.
+Discarding this balance is similar and consistent with the derivation of the momentum in \cite{memin2014}, where the acceleration associated with $\sdBt$ being highly irregular is assumed to be in balance with some forces components of the same nature (\ie of the order of the (weak) acceleration of white noise).